Lightjohn/visuSift/README.md

 # visuSift

-This small app is intended to plot the links between two points that can be the results of Sift keypoints.
+This small app is intended to plot the links between two points.
+These points can be the results of Sift keypoints matching algorithm.
 This repository is ready to be used in Eclipse.

 # Usage

 the app takes two parameters: the image and the text file.

-# ABout the text file
+# About the text file

 The matchings points should be as follow: first line is the number of points and then come the points.